 For occasions that call for the most formal of dress codes, dressing to impress Queen Elizabeth II is essential.
 Women should don full-length ball gowns and gloves are expected.
 Remember – nothing above the ankle!

 This dress code is still formal, yet relaxed.
 A long evening gown or tailored separates are sure to make you look your best.
 If the occasion allows, even shorter lengths will work – just leave those bodycon dresses in 2007!
 You can still be fashionable and elegant without trying too hard – there’s no need for gloves or ball gowns here.
+Understand the elegance with this guide to the perfect code for dress.

 Black Tie Optional (sometimes referred to as Black Tie Invited)

 This can be incredibly frustrating.
 We wish guests would decide between Black Tie or Cocktail dress code, but this is a polite way of informing people that cocktail attire is perfectly fine if they don’t have anything suitable for a black tie.
 To make the decision easier, we recommend speaking to other invitees who might have more insight into what’s expected at the event – and if you’re still not sure after that, feel free to ask the host directly!
+Explore the nuances of different dress codes with ease in this insightful guide.

 When we spot Cocktail attire in an invitation, our first thought is usually “color”.
 Of course, the classic little black dress can still be worn for this occasion but cocktail events are also perfect opportunities to express yourself through bright and cheerful dresses.
 Experiment with sequins, feathers, or even leather!
 Just as a reminder; if you’re attending a work-related event, make sure your attire is tasteful by avoiding anything too short or revealing.